 Following point 28 of the Opinion of the AG, the CJEU states that a distinction between the creation of a new undertaking after the transaction and the change of control over an existing undertaking prior to the transaction is not necessary.
-The reason being that in both cases the potential effects of the transaction on the structure of the market depend 'on the actual emergence of a joint venture into the market, that is to say, of an undertaking performing on a lasting basis all the functions of an autonomous economic entity'.17 A converse interpretation of Article 3 of the EUMR would lead, according to the Court's ruling, to an unjustified difference in treatment between the creation of a new undertaking which would be treated as a concentration only if the full-function criterion was fulfilled, and a change of control of an existing undertaking, which would be active as an autonomous economic entity of concentration irrespective of whether that undertaking would be active as an autonomous economic entity post-transaction.18
+The reason being that in both cases the potential effects of the transaction on the structure of the market depend 'on the actual emergence of a joint venture into the market, that is to say, of an undertaking performing on a lasting basis all the functions of an autonomous economic entity'.
+A converse interpretation of Article 3 of the EUMR would lead, according to the Court's ruling, to an unjustified difference in treatment between the creation of a new undertaking which would be treated as a concentration only if the full-function criterion was fulfilled, and a change of control of an existing undertaking, which would be covered by the concept of concentration irrespective of whether that undertaking would be active as an autonomous economic entity post-transaction.
+As a concentration of the concept of concentration irrespective of whether that undertaking would be active as an autonomous economic entity post-transaction.